mradovic10/Airbnb_ProfitPilot/README.md

 for the city.
 Random Forest classifier was the best performing model for this situation as seen through good precision for '>50th' classification.

+### Exploring Review Scores

+The team also hypothesized that the review scores could be one of the better predictors of price, revenue, and availability.
+Using Random Forest Classifier, Random Forest Regressor, Isolation Forest, and Logistic Regression we explored this possibility, coming to find that our assumption wasn't correct.
+While consumers use review scores a good amount to compare listings and help choose, these review scores weren't very good at predicting how a listing might do monetarily.
+This may be due to the manner in which insideairbnb.com aggregated availability of Airbnb rentals, thereby minimizing the impact of review scores on our target variables.
+A worthwhile piece of information that was gained through this exploration is that host communication and check-in scores seem to influence Airbnb success the least out of all review types.
+Their feature importance scores were consistently the lowest in all models.

+The notebook files dedicated to this exploration can be found in the “review_scores” of the Machine Learning directory.

 ### Model Workflow

 * Random_Forest_Regressor_Price.ipynb (at bottome there is joblib write and read of model for testing)